A Compact Story of Positivity in de Sitter: Frameworks for Computing Anomalous Dimensions

 A natural EFT emerges when the observables of the theory are evaluated on super-horizon scales $k/a \ll H$.
 This EFT is the Soft dS Effective Theory (SdSET), which organizes the scaling behavior for the dynamical modes of the theory in the long wavelength (soft) limit according to their time evolution.
 For example, given real scalar $\phi$ with mass $m$, solutions to the Klein-Gordon equation in dS motivate writing the field operator for the free theory as a mode expansion \beq \phi(\x,t) = H\! \left( [a(t)H]^{-\Delta} \varphi_+(\x,t) + [a(t)H]^{-\bar \Delta} \varphi_- (\x,t)\right)\, , \eeq where $\Delta = \frac{d}{2} + i\nu$ for the principal series and $\bar \Delta = d-\Delta$.
 In the regime $k \ll a H$, the fields $\varphi_+$ and $\varphi_-$ behave as scaling operators of dimension $\Delta$ and $\bar \Delta$ respectively.

 The goal of the SdSET is to make the long distance behavior of the theory apparent as a direct consequence of symmetries and power counting.
 The energy scale $a(t) H =\Lambda(t)$ is interpreted as the UV cutoff of the EFT and therefore coefficients of interactions involve appropriate powers of $\Lambda(t)$ that render the action dimensionless.
 As such, the role of each operator in the action can be determined by power counting in terms of $\lambda \sim k/(aH) \ll 1$, which provides the generalization of dimensional analysis for scaling operators in more typical EFTs.
 For a principal series field, the leading action is given by \beq S_2 =\int \d^d x\, \d\t \, i\nu \left(\dvp \vp - \dvm \vp \right)\,, \eeq where $\t = t H$ is dimensionless time and $\dot X \equiv \frac{\partial}{\partial \t} X$.
 Any mass terms can be removed by a redefinition of the fields and $\nu$~\cite{Cohen:2020php, Cohen:2024anu}.
+This action describes the super-horizon evolution of the modes starting from stochastic initial conditions that are determined by matching\footnote{In SdSET, any time-independent contributions to correlators can be absorbed into the initial conditions, and therefore can also match both vacuum fluctuations and open quantum systems~\cite{Salcedo:2024smn,Green:2024cmx,Colas:2025ind}.
+For vacuum fluctuations in $\lambda \phi^4$, the matching to SdSET was explicitly verified to order $\lambda^2$ in~\cite{Cohen:2021fzf} and proven to all orders in~\cite{Green:2025hmo}.
+Yet, as we will see, the field content of SdSET does not to include contributions for both light and heavy fields.}

-In FRW slicing, the metric \eqref{eq:metric}, is invariant under the scaling $\x \to e^{-\rho} \x$ and $a(t) \to e^{\rho} a(t)$, for any constant $\rho$.
+In FRW slicing, the metric \eqref{eq:metric} is invariant under the scaling $\x \to e^{-\rho} \x$ and $a(t) \to e^{\rho} a(t)$, for any constant $\rho$.
 This rescaling is just a redundancy in the relationship between comoving and physical coordinates.
 Under this transformation, $\d\t$ is scaleless so the measure transforms as $e^{-d \rho}$.
 Therefore, power counting and symmetries dictates that self-interactions take the form \beq S_{\rm int} \supset \int \d^d x\, \d\t\, g_{n,m} [a(t)H]^{d-(n+m)\frac{d}{2} -i (n-m)\nu} \vp^n \vm^m\,, \eeq where the $g_{n,m}$ are dimensionless coupling constants.
 Since $n+m \geq 3$, this operator is always ``irrelevant" (for $d>0$) in the sense that the corrections are suppressed by (real) powers of $g_{n,m}\times k /\Lambda(t)$.
 Operators with spatial derivatives are additionally suppressed.